reliang/auto-website-generation/README.md

 #### Step 1: Upload content folder

 Upload a file directory, max 10MB.
+You can start with the [demo content](./demo-content).

 For a simple landing page, one can include in the file directory: